jonathanvevance/basketball_scoring_detection/README.md

 ## Roadmap

-- [] Get Docker UI to properly work with backend
 - [] Interactive video player with seek bar in the web application.
 - [] Inference speedup using TensorRT on GPU and Intel OpenVino on Intel CPU.